shestaya-liniya/brain/notes/mac-os-config/sketchybar.md

 ![](/sketchybar-right.png)

-Most useful info for me to keep simple
+Most useful info for me to keep it simple

 ## Full layout